fbpx

 Social Media Attacks

 Scammers are creating social posts that mimic big brands, companies, or influencers offering giveaways or rewards.
-Their goal is to gather identifying information from people or even hook them into paying for a fake but expensive service.
+They aim to gather information from people or even hook them into paying for a fake but expensive service.
 Be aware of social media ads that make big promises but require you to provide information or sign up for a paid service to get the “rewards.”

 Steps You Should Take